Blackeyes

-Blackeyes is a multi-layered novel by British writer Dennis Potter, published in 1987 by Faber and Faber.
+Blackeyes is a novel by British writer Dennis Potter, published in 1987 by Faber and Faber.
 It concerns the relationship between sexuality, exploitation, power and money.
 These are explored through the career of a desirable model known as "Blackeyes".

 The novel was later adapted by Potter as a 1989 BBC television serial of the same name with actress Gina Bellman in the eponymous role.